UPDATE: This article was originally published on March 25, 2020. It has been updated with new information and tips below.

 STEM MBA programs are particularly beneficial for international students

-Most top schools in the US, such as Tuck and MIT, are trying to increase the number of international applicants and their ability to earn work visas, especially amidst the current context of limited immigration opportunities.
+Most top schools in the US, such as Tuck and MIT, are committed to admitting a large pool of international students and their ability to earn work visas, especially amidst the current context of limited immigration opportunities.
 If you are looking for a way to work in the US post-MBA, this is a great way to achieve that.

 STEM MBAs offer a 3-year OPT (optional practice training) period